ASC Strategic Plan

 Ensure effective compliance oversight

 Delivering effective compliance oversight is central to the ASC’s regulatory responsibilities.
 We will continue to make any necessary changes to ensure that we are optimally positioned to respond to the needs of our market.
-That includes proactively identify emerging issues, trends, and risks in securities and derivatives market structures, as well as associated trading, dealing and advising.
+That includes proactively identifying emerging issues, trends, and risks in securities and derivatives market structures, as well as associated trading, dealing and advising.

 Enhance investor education efforts to reach a broader audience